jfarley248/iTunes_Backup_Reader/README.md

 * Figure out how to decrypt Manifest.db with user known password
 * General code refactoring and optimizations
 * Need larger datasets to be tested on

+# Known Issues
+* Problems with recreating file structure if NTFS long paths are not enabled